Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a network ACL that is associated with the target instance's subnet.
 Add a rule at the top of the inbound rule set to deny all traffic from 0.0.0.0/0.
 Add a rule at the top of the outbound rule set to deny all traffic to 0.0.0.0/0.
 - [ ] Create an AWS Systems Manager document that adds a host-level firewall rule to block all inbound traffic and outbound traffic.
 Run the document on the target instance.

 ### A startup company is using a single AWS account that has resources in a single AWS Region.
 A security engineer configures an AWS CloudTrail trail in the same Region to deliver log files to an Amazon S3 bucket by using the AWS CLI.
 Because of expansion, the company adds resources in multiple Regions.
 The security engineer notices that the logs from the new Regions are not reaching the S3 bucket.
-What should the security engineer do to fix this issue.
-With the LEAST amount of operational overhead?
+What should the security engineer do to fix this issue with the LEAST amount of operational overhead?

 - [ ] Create a new CloudTrail trail.
 Select the new Regions where the company added resources.
 - [x] Change the S3 bucket to receive notifications to track all actions from all Regions.